Manojkl/Cost_To_Consumers-CTC/Road/Bangalore/Mahadevapura/Readme.md

 ![image](https://github.com/user-attachments/assets/a1afc559-cf35-4e3c-b8b9-3a1a0d64e82a)

-Issue: Roads are in pathetic conditions, full of potholes.
+Issue: Roads are in poor condition, full of potholes.

-Days since monitoring started:
+Days since monitoring started: <!--DAYS_COUNTER-->0<!--/DAYS_COUNTER-->